whosonfirst/go-whosonfirst-spatial-atproto/README.md

 #### Notes

+Should it be possible to filter (or exclude) results by placetype?
+Probably.

 Under the hood this uses the [whosonfirst/go-whosonfirst-spatial/query.SpatialQuery](https://github.com/whosonfirst/go-whosonfirst-spatial/blob/main/query/query.go#L13) definition which defines additional query filters not exposed here.
 These include placetype, "current"-ness, dates, etc. It may be desirable to expose similar filtering criteria in ATProto/Geo queries.

 As written this endpoint returns records encoded as a Who's On First [StandardPlacesResult](https://github.com/whosonfirst/go-whosonfirst-spr/blob/main/spr.go) (SPR).
 The goal behind the `SPR` was to do define a minimum set of properties to be able to perform three functions: